Tel: 01227 763373

 ~~~~~~~~~~

 Madagascar Lunches take place about once per month and everyone is welcome to join in!
-The aim is to hear about and discuss our various projects - and raise funds; we're talking about £5 per person - to include the cost of the lunch.
-Don't be shy, you don't even need to be a member of the congregation, just contact Mike Swain on 07956 638928, to find out the date and venue for the next lunch, or indeed if you want further information about our link and projects.
+The aim is to hear about and discuss our various projects - and raise funds; we're talking about £5 per person - to include the cost of the lunch, so do come along.

 ~~~~~~~~~~~